emacsmirror/multistate/README.md

 * `multistate-<name>-state-exit-hook`

 Use `add-hook` and `remove-hook` to add or remove functions from these hooks.
-These hooks will be executed upon entering and exiting state respectively.
+These hooks will be executed upon entering and exiting state respectively (controlled by optional arguments).
 `multistate-run-deffered-hooks` customization option controls if hooks will be run when `multistate-mode` is toggled.